AlekhyaTumee/assignment2-Tumee/README.md

 ### Directions for Travelling from Maryville to Missouri
 1. The travel time from Maryville to Hyderabad is approximately a day and half.
-    a.
-Take a cab from Maryville to Kansas(MCI) airport.
+    1. Take a cab from Maryville to Kansas(MCI) airport.
-    b. from there, take a flight to Chicago.
+    2. from there, take a flight to Chicago.
-    c. from Chicago, take a flight to Delhi.
+    3. from Chicago, take a flight to Delhi.
-    d. from Delhi, take a flight to Hyderabad(Destination).
+    4. from Delhi, take a flight to Hyderabad(Destination).